VEFrenovator/Art-Gallery-Problem--manim/README.md

 > Some texts in `animation.py` and `slides_animation.py` require LaTeX rendering.
 Review the full [Manim installation guide](https://docs.manim.community/en/stable/installation.html).

 ## `animation.py`

+> [!WARNING]
+> Some animations in this module are DEPRECATED.
+All changes and updates are located in `slides_animation.py`.

 Contains standard Manim animations.
 Render using the [ManimCE rendering process](https://github.com/ManimCommunity/manim?tab=readme-ov-file#usage) to output `.mp4` files.

 ## `slides_animation.py`